Elisha Otis: Biography

-In 1845, Otis moved to Albany, New York, where he worked as a master mechanic in a bedstead factory.
-During this period, he invented a railway safety brake.
+In 1845, Otis married Elizabeth Boyd and moved to Albany, New York.
+There, he worked as a master mechanic in a bedstead factory and invented an automatic turner to make bed posts four times faster than by hand.
+In 1848, Otis started his business, Hudson Manufactory, to produce and market his invention.
+During this period, he also invented a railway safety brake, however the business only lasted two years.
 By 1852, he had moved to Yonkers, New York to work at the Maize & Burns bedstead factory installing machinery.
 The factory needed a hoist to lift heavy equipment to the upper floor, but this posed serious safety issues.
 In response, Otis invented the safety elevator, which automatically comes to a halt if the hoisting rope breaks.
 The following year, he left the factory and started his own company, the Otis Elevator Company.
 After giving a public demonstration of his new invention at the New York Crystal Palace in 1854, demand for the safety elevator began to rise.
 He installed the first safety elevator for passenger service at the E. V. Haughwout Building in New York City in 1857.

 In his spare time, Otis designed and experimented with his old designs of bread-baking ovens and train brakes, and patented a steam plow in 1857, a rotary oven in 1858, and, with Charles, the oscillating steam engine in 1860.
 The plow was not commercially successful.

-Otis contracted diphtheria and died on April 8, 1861; he was only 49 years old.
+Otis contracted diphtheria and died on April 8, 1861; he was 49 years old.
 He was buried in Oakland Cemetery in Yonkers, New York.